About Voluntary Prekindergarten

 My child is VPK eligible and has special needs.
 What services are available?

 For parents of 4-year-old children with disabilities who need educational experiences outside the traditional VPK classroom setting, Florida offers VPK Specialized Instructional Services (VPK SIS).
 If your child has a current Individual Educational Plan (IEP) from your local school district that calls for specialized instructional services, you can choose VPK SIS instead of traditional VPK school-year or summer programs.
 To register, you must apply online and select the SISP program option.
-You will need to upload your child’s birth certificate, proof of residency and your child’s current IEP plan.
-Then, call the VPK office in Orange County at (407) 532-4155 or Osceola County at (321) 219-6300 for further instructions.
+You will need to upload your child’s birth certificate, proof of residency, and your child’s current IEP plan.
+Then, call the VPK office in Orange County at (407) 532-4155 for further instructions.
 For more information on the VPK SIS program, click here.

 Can I enroll my child in the Summer VPK program in addition to the Fall VPK program?